-Late in the summer while running along the Trans Canada Trail, I began to flush small sparrows from the side of trail at this one spot near Iber Rd. @ the Trans Canada Trail.
+Late in the summer while running along the Trans Canada Trail, I began to flush small sparrows from the side of the trail at this one spot near Iber Rd. @ the Trans Canada Trail.
 Always, the sparrows would ‘spray’ into the air and drop into a weedy field just S of the trail.
 Their small bodies and high-metallic tseets strongly suggested they were Spizella sparrows and my assumption here was that they were all Chipping Sparrows.
-One day, however, I reminded myself that I had heard a Clay-colored Sparrow singing some time in mid July approximately 500 m NE of this area and I couldn’t shake my curiosity, wondering if there’s more than just a building number of Chipping Sparrows in that field…
+One day, however, I reminded myself that I had heard a Clay-colored Sparrow singing sometime in mid-July approximately 500 m NE of this area and I couldn’t shake my curiosity, wondering if there’s more than just a building number of Chipping Sparrows in that field…

 Parking and Tactics